the-turing-way/the-turing-way/book/website/foreword/emergent-strategy.md

 One of the things that I’ve heard clearly in the first few years of creating _The Turing Way_ is how uncomfortable people feel in agenda-less spaces.

-I ran open [coffee chats](https://twitter.com/kirstie_j/status/1239455513080926208) every workday morning from the first UK COVID lockdown in March 2020 to Easter 2022 when I started my maternity leave.
+I ran open [coffee chats](https://twitter.com/kirstie_j/status/1239455513080926208) every workday morning from the first UK COVID lockdown in March 2020 to Easter 2022 (when I started my maternity leave).

 I LOVE the creativity and inspiration that comes from completely open-ended conversations.
 I had to listen, get to know some of the regulars, sense what they were interested in talking about that particular day, and then ask the right questions to allow the conversation to evolve.